Home page

 1. Militarily: eliminate the threat of an enemy, Hezbollah.

-2. Domestically: allow Israelis in the north to return to their region and feel secure, and increase support for the current Israeli government when it is on the defensive because of the hostage crisis.
+2. Domestically: allow Israelis in the north to return to their region and feel secure, and increase support for the current Israeli government while it is still on the defensive because of the hostage crisis.
 A direct objective of prolonging the violence is to save Netanyahu from being tried on corruption charges.

 3. Regionally and strategically: show that Israel is the dominant power, omnipresent and multi-capable.
 It can do what it decides, and no deterrence whatsoever will work.